64 Worked Examples: Fluid Flows

 Consider the flow-turning block shown below.
 A circular jet of water with diameter D_j = 10 cm at a velocity V_j = 13 ms^{-1} enters the block.
 The block turns the water back through 180 degrees and then exits through an orifice with an area A_e of 120 cm^2.
 First, find the velocity V_e of the water exiting the block.
 Second, determine the force F_x required to hold the block in place.
 Hint: Assume one-dimensional flow.

-First, apply the conservation of mass to the inlet and outlet flow from the control volume, i.e., for a steady flow.
+First, the conservation of mass is applied to the inlet and outlet flow from the control volume, i.e., for a steady flow.

 \[ \oiint_S \varrho \, \vec{V} \bigcdot d\vec{S} = 0 \]